Upwork freelancer – a study details

 I remember when Upwork was still Elance-oDesk, the time when Freelancer.com was starting, who taught that a decade later, they will net $1 billion in annual freelancer billings?

-This how once people talked about Apple or Microsoft.
+This is how once people talked about Apple or Microsoft.
 New times, new business opportunities.

 Hence, you can have your traffic jams with according pollution increase, your 9-5 work, your dress code, your tedious every day the same job, and a crazy boss.
 I’ll have none of it!
 (Ok, maybe the boss still is crazy).

 Best freelance websites – the mecca of freelance jobs